mlacanilao/Undergraduate-Fall-2018-Projects/README.md

 Introduction
 ------------

-This is a compilation of all C++ homework assignments and projects completed during my undergraduate Fall 2018 semester at Rockville Montgomery College, MD for CMSC 140: Introduction to Programming class.
+This is a compilation of all C++ homework assignments completed during my undergraduate Fall 2018 semester at Rockville Montgomery College, MD for CMSC 140: Introduction to Programming class.

 License
 -------